Blueboard Vs Drywall

 Drywall, also known as gypsum board or wallboard, is a staple in construction for its versatility and easy installation.
 It comprises a gypsum plaster core sandwiched between layers of paper or fiberglass.

-- Affordability: Cost-effective and readily available, making it a budget-friendly choice.
+Pros of Drywall - Affordability Cost-effective and readily available, making it a budget-friendly choice.

-- Limited Moisture Resistance: Not ideal for wet environments unless treated with moisture-resistant coatings.
+Cons of Drywall - Limited Moisture Resistance Not ideal for wet environments unless treated with moisture-resistant coatings.

 Blueboard vs. Drywall: Factors to Consider